valeriangalliat/blog/2021/10/jsdoc-typescript-inside-javascript.md

   any `.d.ts` file that's next to an imported `.js` file.
 This is regardless of your explicit `include` and `exclude` patterns and there's no way to turn off this behavior.
-* TypeScript refuses to write over input files (and that's a good thing).
+* TypeScript refuses to overwrite input files (and that's a good thing).

-And guess what? `test.js` imports `index.js` (so that it can, you know, test it).
+Bug guess what? `test.js` imports `index.js` (so that it can, you know, test it).

 The problem here is that while this command will run fine the first